plone/training/mastering-plone/case.rst

 * Available values for audience, type of talk and rooms be managed by a admin
 * Talks should have a time and date to display them in a calendar
 * We want a calendar-view that shows the talks in a timetable with rooms as columns
+* Talks should be able to have multiple speakers (e.g. for panel discussions)
+* We want to be able to easily submit Lightning Talks

-We see how you can adapt and extend the project to meet these new requirements.
+We will see how you can adapt and extend the project to meet these changing requirements.

 Tasks